 What Homeowners Associations May Regulate

-Homeowners associations may regulate a wide variety of activities that affect the shared amenities and even private portions of the neighborhood.
-Homeowners often welcome this, since it is intended to maintain a certain level of uniformity and functionality.
-For instance, some HOAs prohibit the growing of vegetable gardens or the display of political yard signs.
+Homeowners associations (HOAs) may regulate a wide variety of activities.
+That includes things that affect the shared amenities and even private portions of the neighborhood.
+Homeowners often welcome this since it helps maintain a certain level of uniformity and functionality.
+For instance, some HOAs prohibit the growing of vegetable gardens or the display of certain yard signs.
 But there are limits.

 - Fences, shrubs, and hedges